 The program aims at:

-It is a form of aggression that is used towards another person.
-There are two types of assault: physical, which includes sexual assault, and verbal so it is expressed in the form of a threat or intent to cause bodily harm or offend another person.
-Sometimes it happens when a person loses control of his/her actions or lacks communication skills and has unresolved anger issues.
-But counseling and psychotherapy can help you deal with such issues, so we provide one-on-one counseling and therapy sessions during which we try to understand the root cause and the issues that influence aggressive behavior.
+Assault is a form of aggression that is used towards another person.
+There are two types of assault: physical, which includes sexual assault, and verbal and it is expressed in the form of a threat or intent to cause bodily harm or offend another person.
+Sometimes, a person loses control of his/her actions due to a lack of communication skills and/or unresolved anger issues.
+But counselling and psychotherapy can help you deal with such issues.
+We can help by providing one-on-one counselling and therapy sessions during which we try to understand the root cause and the issues that influence aggressive behaviour.

-Domestic abuse is another form of assault against the partner, spouse, child, or parent used for the purpose of gaining or maintaining control and power.
-Abuse is identified by the physical action or the verbal threats against the others.
+Domestic abuse is another form of assault against the partner, spouse, child, or parent used to gain or maintain control and power.
+Abuse is identified by physical action or verbal threats against others.